resheku/my-awesome/README.md

 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.
 - [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension for saving a faithful copy of a complete web page in a single HTML file
 - [github/awesome-copilot](https://github.com/github/awesome-copilot) - Community-contributed instructions, prompts, and configurations to help you make the most of GitHub Copilot.
+- [gokrazy/gokrazy](https://github.com/gokrazy/gokrazy) - turn your Go program(s) into an appliance running on the Raspberry Pi 3, Pi 4, Pi 5, Pi Zero 2 W, or PCs (x86_64 or ARM64)!
 - [golden-layout/golden-layout](https://github.com/golden-layout/golden-layout) - A multi window layout manager for webapps
 - [impress/impress.js](https://github.com/impress/impress.js) - It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
 - [instantpage/instant.page](https://github.com/instantpage/instant.page) - Make your site’s pages instant in 1 minute and improve your conversion rate by 1%